 Super scenic Templeton/San Miguel

 Claim to fame: Rural, quaint Templeton and rustic San Miguel are both great places to enjoy the picturesque agricultural scenery and a glass of locally sourced wine (in Templeton, you'll find craft beer and spirits, too).

 Pack: Heading to San Miguel's Pleasant Valley Wine Trail?
-Bring an extra jug of water, a full tank of gas, your wine opener and a picnic blanket (many wineries out here are dog-friendly, so don't forget your dog's treats and water bowl).
-Stop by a tasting room and grab a bottle to go, then see where the road takes you when the pavement ends.
+Bring an extra jug of insulated water, a full tank of gas, your wine opener and a picnic blanket (many wineries out here are dog-friendly, so don't forget your dog's treats and water bowl).
+Stop by a tasting room like the elegant Villa San-Juliette for some lunch in this truly relaxing oasis.
+Grab a bottle to go, then see where the road takes you when the pavement ends.
 Yes, you will absolutely want to download a map before you leave the hotel—sometimes cell reception can be spotty out in San Miguel, especially if you wander out toward the ranch-land of Shandon, Creston and Cholame.
-Heading west through Templeton toward the coast of Cayucos (taking the Highway 46 West Wine Trail), you'll find a plethora of stops catering to every taste, including a castle of wonders at Tooth and Nail Winery.
-Don't forget a jacket—although temps soar to triple digits in Northern SLO CAL each summer, nights can still be chilly.
-That's actually called a diurnal temperature swing—it's very good for the grapes in the famed Templeton Gap; not-so-good for those wearing just a pair of short-shorts and a crop top!
+And since this region is still considered the Paso Robles Wine Country, don't forget that jacket—although temps soar to triple digits in Northern SLO CAL each summer, nights can still be chilly.
+That's actually called a diurnal temperature swing—it's very good for the grapes in the famed Templeton Gap.